Shadow5634/CS377_Recursive_Thread_Pool/ProjectThreads/README.md

 The main task is to implement the functions mentioned below in `condVar.cpp`.
 To successfully complete it, however, you will have to make some additions (not changes) to the `condVar.h` header file as well.
 Note that the return values for these functions are mentioned in `condVar.cpp`.
+Similar to Part 1, you may assume that we are only dealing with a single process.

 * `ConditionVariable()`
   - This is the constructor of the condition variable class that you shall implement.